Lego Friends: Lego Friends Heartlake Rush

 Lego Friends Heartlake Rush is a 3D driving game that was developed by Lego System A/S and is designed for children aged 4+.
 Players choose one of the Friends characters and navigate through a series of road obstacles.
 The game was released on iOS and Google Play.

 Magazine

 In July 2014, the Lego Friends brand launched a monthly children's magazine, published by Immediate Media.
 Editions of the magazine were regularly published over the course of six and a half years, until it was discontinued with Issue 78.
 According to the Audit Bureau of Circulations (ABC), the magazine had achieved an average circulation of 22,468 between January and June 2020, which was lower than the Lego City magazine at 33,677 and the Lego Ninjago magazine at 54,423.
 The magazine had also received some controversy over its content in 2019, when a comic strip was criticised for sexist characterisation.

-In January 2022, the Lego Friends magazine relaunched in the UK by Signature Publishing.
+In January 2022, the Lego Friends magazine was relaunched in the UK by Signature Publishing.